servantboy/The-Revelation-Riddle/chapters/013_Word_Progression_Light_Theme.md

 3. Hidden Word – the medieval era (belly and thighs of brass; the covered parts)
 4. Printed & Published Word – Reformation & industrial age (legs of iron; global distribution)
 5. Kept Word – Philadelphia era
-6. Forbidden Word – Laodicea / end-time coercion (The Word was never absent; it was preserved, but not openly accessible).
+6. Forbidden Word – Laodicea / end-time coercion (The Word is not absent; it's preserved, but not openly accessible).

 This “Word progression” is the light-track that runs in parallel with: